alexjohnj/SACFiles.jl/test/test-files/README.md

 The variable `KEVNM` is set to "BLEEPBLOOPBLEEPS" because its longer than the other alphanumeric variables.
 The data section is simply 100 zero values.

+## `test-seismo.sac`

+A synthetic seismogram generated using `funcgen seismo` in SAC.
+Used to test header reading on a non hex edited file.